atinylittleshell/comment-repl.nvim/README.md

 See [config.lua](lua/comment-repl/config.lua) for config schema and default values.

+Python is the only language supported by default, but you can add support for other REPLs through configuration.

 ## Commands

-`:CommentREPLExecute` - Execute the code cell at the cursor and print the output as a comment.
+`:CommentREPLExecute` - Run the code cell at the cursor and print the output as a comment.

 `:CommentREPLLog` - View logs from Comment-REPL.nvim.